Does teaching about puberty invite promiscuous activity among kids?

 Although schools could avoid potential controversy by leaving sexuality education entirely in the hands of families, not all parents feel comfortable with this role.
 In fact, thirty-three percent of Michigan ninth-graders said they have never talked with their parents or other adults in their family about what they expect them to do or not to do when it comes to sex.
 Without getting reliable sex education, these students would be left to figure things out on their own.

-Avoiding the subject of sex does not prepare young people to make healthy choices, but providing research-based sex education can prevent risk behaviors and help young people develop into sexually healthy adults.
+Avoiding the subject of sex does not prepare young people to make healthy choices, but providing research-based puberty and sex education for children can prevent risk behaviors and help young people develop into sexually healthy adults.
 Read more.

 1. National Sexual Violence Resource Center.
 (2015).